 NOTE 2: The functional description of this dedicated application function (SOR-AF) is out of scope of 3GPP.

-The steering of roaming connected mode control information (SOR-CMCI) enables the HPLMN to control the timing of a UE in connected mode to move to idle mode to perform the steering of roaming.
+The steering of roaming connected mode control information (SOR-CMCI) enables the HPLMN to control the timing of a UE in 5GS connected mode to move to idle mode to perform the steering of roaming.
+If the UE selects a cell of any access technology other than NG-RAN, the SOR procedure is terminated, see clause C.4.2.
 The UE shall support the SOR-CMCI.
 The support and use of SOR-CMCI by the HPLMN is based on the HPLMN's operator policy.

 The following requirements are applicable for the SOR-CMCI: